[PR]

 Tweet.
 This attribute/field will only exist for extended Tweets, containing a

 dictionary of sub-fields.
-The full_text
+The full_text sub-field/key of this dictionary

 will contain the full, untruncated text of the Tweet, and the entities